IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 It is the responsibility of the Resource Server to enforce the access policies based on the transaction performed and the information provided in the access token.
 Therefore, the Resource Server must be able to rely upon the decisions made by the Authorization Server (e.g., client identification, user authentication) which requires that a trust relation between the Resource Server and the Authorization Server was established beforehand.

-The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier actor of the Secure Retrieve (SeR) Profile).
+The Resource Server may delegate the access policy enforcement to actors it is grouped with by providing the information from the access token and transaction data, or to other actors (e.g., by implementing the Authorization Decisions Verifier of the Secure Retrieve (SeR) Profile).

 *Note:* An analogy of the segregation of duties for access control between the Authorization Server and the Resource Server is given in a textbook (*Solving Identity Management in Modern Applications*, *APress 2019* by Yvonne Wilson and Abhishek Hingnikar) comparing the authorization and policy enforcement with a ticketing and entrance control to events (e.g., opera, cinema).
 In this analogy, the Authorization Server provides the ticket which authorizes participation, while additional checks are performed to finally participate to the event.